Gallagher Mobile Connect SDK for iOS - Developer Guide

 This is a delegate that handles Salto Key updates.
 Its single callback function onSaltoKeyUpdated will notify of changes to available SaltoKeyIdentifiers.

 Add the delegate using the addSaltoUpdateDelegate method.
 After a delegate is added, it will first be called back with the existing list of available SaltoKeyIdentifiers to be added.
-After this, the delegate will be called back with any updates as they are received from the Gallagher cloud.
+After this, the delegate will be called back with any updates as they are received from the Gallagher Cloud.

 Any calls to addSaltoUpdateDelegate should be balanced by a call to removeSaltoUpdateDelegate to prevent memory leaks.